What is the People's University of Fishponds?

 PUF runs occasional talks and events that are aimed at being accessible, affordable and friendly.
 We do it because it's fun and interesting - any money we raise is just used to hire the venues and cover expenses.

-For some events you will need to book in advance - please check the listing for details.
+For most events you will need to book in advance - please check the listing for details.

 £5 per person